google/opencasebook/patents.md

 3. Is it significant that the contract in _Hilgraeve_ provided for the *transfer* of copyrights, as opposed to the licensing of the copyrights?
-  Would a court be more likely to f
+  Would a court be more likely to find that the repeated granting of a license, such as occurs in open source licensing, to support an implied right to use any implicated patents?

-    _State Contracting_ found that there was licensing of both trade secrets and patents, but only the future use of trade secrets was contemplated under the contract.
-To what extent is it relevant that the contract in _State Contracting_ "only conveyed rights to use 'data' in future contracts," as opposed to language that implied patentable elements like processes?

 <!-- Footnotes themselves at the bottom. -->